percwg/perc-wg/double/draft-ietf-perc-double.md

 not already present in the OHB, and re-encrypts the packet using the cryptographic using the outer (hop-by-hop) key.

-* Apply the outer (bop-by-hop) cryptographic algorithm to decrypt the packet.
+* Apply the outer (hop-by-hop) cryptographic algorithm to decrypt the packet.
 If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.
 Note that the RTP payload produced by this decryption operation contains the original encrypted payload with the tag